AO-devgroup/Attorney-Online-Client/README.md

 these are the changes from the old client made by FanatSors. the ones listed here are already done

 - Removed emote limit
+- Increased characters per page from 20 to 90
 - "firstmode" in char.ini is now deprecated
 - Added theme support
 - Added actual error messages when something is wrong